Abdul-Aziz026/DataBase-interview-Question/Database (Basic Concept + sql).md

 The minimal set of attributes that can be uniquely identify a tuple is known as a candidate key.
 A candidate key is a subset of a super key set where the key which contains no redundant attribute is none other than a Candidate Key.candidate key null hote parbe. jemon akjon student er email candidate key.so email nao thakte pare. aikhane email er jaygae null hobe.

 ### what is super key?
-super key is a single key or a group of multiple keys that can uniqly identify tuples in a table.
+- super key is a single key or a group of multiple keys that can uniqly identify tuples in a table.
+- It can contain more columns than necessary to uniquely identify each row.
+- A super key may include candidate keys, primary keys, or just any combination of columns that uniquely identifies rows.